How to Get the Real Client IP Through Nginx/Apache Proxy?

-When using nginx/apache as a proxy for Workerman, nginx/apache actually acts as the client for Workerman.
-As a result, the IP address obtained in Workerman will be that of the nginx/apache server, not the actual client's IP address.
-The following method can be used to obtain the actual client IP address.
+When using nginx/apache as a proxy for Workerman, nginx/apache acts as a client to Workerman.
+Therefore, the client IP obtained on Workerman will be the IP of the nginx/apache server, not the actual client IP.
+To obtain the real client IP, you can refer to the methods below.

 Principle: